Sony RX100 versus Sony RX100 II

 Both the RX100 and the RX100 II have been discontinued, but can regularly be found used on ebay.
 The RX100 was replaced by the Sony RX100 II, while the RX100 II was followed by the Sony RX100 III.

 So what is the bottom line?
-Is the Sony RX100 better than the Sony RX100 II or vice versa?
-The listing below highlights the relative strengths of the two models.
+Is there a clear favorite between the Sony RX100 and the Sony RX100?
+A synthesis of the relative strong points of each of the models is listed below.

 - Less heavy: Is lighter (by 41g or 15 percent) and hence easier to carry around.